 Scenario #5: A Taste of Chocolate

 A well-intentioned friend “treated” your dog to several pieces of chocolate.
 You know chocolate can be harmful to pets.
 The amount of harm depends upon the kind of chocolate and the amount consumed.
-The darker the chocolate, the more dangerous for canines: 30g of baking chocolate is toxic to a small dog, though they can consume 280g of milk chocolate without serious consequences (other than a possible upset stomach).
-It’s best not to guess.
+The darker the chocolate, the more dangerous for canines: 30g of baking chocolate is toxic to a small dog.
 Call your vet and report what you’ve seen.

 Scenario #6: Obstructed Airway